-With a consulting and coaching career spanning more than 20 years, Mike Orzen has collected a unique blend of Lean, Six Sigma, Finance, IT, and Operations insights that he uses to help organizations in their pursuit of Enterprise Excellence.
-He has been plant manager of a medical implants facility, and spearheaded strategic planning and project management office practices in several organizations.
+With a consulting and coaching career spanning more than 20 years, Mike Orzen has collected a unique blend of Lean, Six Sigma, finance, IT, and operations insights that he uses to help organizations in their pursuit of Enterprise Excellence.
+He has been plant manager of a medical implants facility and has spearheaded strategic planning and project management office practices in several organizations.
 Mike’s experience includes systems design, enterprise-wide project management, and large-scale roll out of Lean initiatives in global companies as guide and coach.

 His company, Mike Orzen & Associates, helps companies respectfully engage people, improve business process capability, and leverage information technology to drive a culture of operational excellence.

 Mike is coauthor of the award-winning book Lean IT: Enabling and Sustaining Your Lean Enterprise.
 The book explores many aspects of Lean IT–including integrating IT with the business, information-based process improvement, Agile software development, infrastructure operations, ITIL, cloud computing, and project management.